codyzu/cpinfo19-site/index.md

 ---
 layout: page
-title: CPINFO-19 Web Dev
+title: Home
 ---

-# CPINFO-19 Web Development Homepage
+# Welcome to CPINFO-19 Web Development

 Here you will find resources for the CPINFO-19 web dev course.